 What you can do to provide a lifetime of special needs care

 There are four easy steps every parent can take to ensure that the needs of their special needs child will be protected.
 First, discuss with your estate planning attorney how to develop a financial plan that will be sufficient to fund a lifetime of support for your special needs child.
 Second, create a special needs trust that will provide protection for your assets, while ensuring that your child will remain eligible for government benefits and services.

 Third, select your chosen guardian for your special needs child, and discuss with him or her the commitment and obligation that is expected from them.
 Be sure that the guardian is capable and willing to serve in that important capacity.
 Finally, purchase a permanent life insurance policy that can cover the anticipated costs of your special needs child’s care.

-If you have questions regarding special needs planning, please contact Sexton, Bailey Attorneys, PA online or by calling us at (479) 443-0062.
+If you have questions regarding special needs planning, please contact Wilcox Attorneys, PA online or by calling us at (479) 443-0062.